leonawicz/tabr/README.md

 letters `a` through `g` and sharp and flat notation.
 See the package vignettes for details.

-Noteworthiness can be checked and applies to any simple character string.
+Noteworthiness can be checked on any character string.
 No supplemental class is required.
 When defining noteworthy strings you can define them like any other character vector.
-However, you will notice that package functions which operate on noteworthy strings and whose output is another noteworthy string will yield a string with the supplemental `noteworthy` class.
+However, you will notice that package functions that operate on noteworthy strings and whose output is another noteworthy string will yield a string with the supplemental `noteworthy` class.
 This has its own print and summary methods.
 If you remove the class with a common R operation like `as.character()`, it does not impact any subsequent musical manipulation beyond the need to reperform a noteworthy check.

 ``` r
 x <- "g#4 c5 d#5 g#4c5d#5"